-10.1 - No portable heaters were observed in the c ommor n area ıs.
-10.4 - This report does not cover any fixed had advised that these are regularly checked and - er it i S 11.
-C ooking 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
-N/A $\boxtimes$ Yes No More specifically: 11.2 Filters changed and ductwork cleaned regularly? $\boxtimes$ N/A Yes No 11.3 Suitable extinguishing appliances available? $\boxtimes$ N/A Yes No Comments: There is no cooking in any of the common ar eas 12.
-L ightning 12.1 Do the premises have a lightning protection system?
-Yes $\boxtimes$ No Comments: No evidence of lighting protection to the build inspection. ding p rovided at th e time of the Э 13.
-H ousekeeping 13.1 Is the standard of housekeeping adequate? $\boxtimes$ Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? $\boxtimes$ Yes No
+11.1 Are reasonable measures taken to prevent fires as a result of cooking?
+N/A \boxtimes Yes No More specifically: 11.2 Filters changed and ductwork cleaned regularly? \boxtimes N/A Yes No 11.3 Suitable extinguishing appliances available? \boxtimes N/A Yes No Comments: There is no cooking in any of the common ar eas 12.
+Li ightning 12.1 Do the premises have a lightning protection system?
+Yes \boxtimes No Comments: Lighting protection was inspected May 2017.
+13. H ousekeeping 13.1 Is the standard of housekeeping adequate? \boxtimes Yes No More specifically: 13.2 Combustible materials appear to be separated from ignition sources? \boxtimes Yes No